HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 **(Always present)**
 >Your organization electronically submitted an initial case report to determine if reporting to public health is needed for a patient.
 >
->*(include and repeat for each eICR* &lt;[determination of reportability code](StructureDefinition-rr-reportability-information-observation-definitions.html#Observation.extension:determinationOfReportability)&gt; *for any jurisdiction rules that were successfully processed.* Each determination should be it’s own paragraph in the narrative.)
+>*(include and repeat for each eICR* &lt;[determination of reportability code](StructureDefinition-rr-reportability-information-observation-definitions.html#Observation.extension:determinationOfReportability)&gt; *for any jurisdiction rules that were successfully processed.* Each determination should be its own paragraph in the narrative.)

 **(Reportable)**
 > If at least 1 condition is reportable, whether it is the condition that initially triggered or not, the following summary text should be inserted: